devclarenjoki/claremburu/README.md

 </h1>

 ### Hi, I'm Clare Mburu.<br />
-I'm a Front-End Developer💻, UI/UX Designer🎨, and, Technical & Blog Article Writer✒️.<br />
+I'm a Front-End Developer💻, UI/UX Designer🎨, and, Technical & Blog Writer✒️.<br />

-- 👯 I have extensive expertise in Front-End Development, UI/UX Design, and Technical & Blog Article writing.<br />
+- 👯 I have extensive expertise in Front-End Development, UI/UX Design, and Technical & Blog writing.<br />
 - 🔭 I have worked on a range of projects.
 Check out one of my projects, Waridi Ecommerce, [here](https://github.com/claremburu/waridi).<br />
 - 🌱 Check out my Portfolio Website [here](https://claremburu.netlify.app/).<br />
 - 💡 I like to explore new trends and learn new technologies.<br />